 21.Top tip: fold all the pieces, making the pile into a neat package, ready to use.

-And if you are wanting to get started on a new craft, such as patchwork and quilting with your lovely recycled fabric, consider coming to one of our “Craft Saturdays” in Darlington.
+And if you are wanting to get started on a new craft, such as patchwork and quilting with your lovely recycled fabric, consider coming to one of our “Craft Saturdays” in Darlington (in 2015).
 Click to find out more.